prikhi/hkredmine/README.md

 No packages currently exist, if you have experience packaging Haskell programs for Debian, Arch Linux, etc. please drop us a patch or some hints.

 You can still build and install directly from the source.
-You will need `cabal`:
+You will need `cabal`, `git` and `zlib`:

     # Arch-Linux
-    sudo pacman -S cabal-install zlib
+    sudo pacman -S cabal-install git zlib

     # Debian/Ubuntu
-    sudo apt-get install cabal-install zlib1g-dev
+    sudo apt-get install cabal-install git zlib1g-dev

+Next update your cabal package list:

+    cabal update

 Then grab the source:

     git clone http://bugs.sleepanarchy.com/hkredmine.git

-Build and install:
+Build and install the program:

     cd hkredmine
     cabal sandbox init
     cabal install -j

-Then copy this somewhere in your path:
+Then copy the executable somewhere in your path:

     sudo cp dist/build/hkredmine/hkredmine /usr/bin
     cp dist/build/hkredmine/hkredmine ~/.bin